airswap/airswap-protocols/protocols/delegate-manager/README.md

-# MakerDelegateManager
+# DelegateManager

 **:warning: This package is under active development.
 Do not use in production.**

-[AirSwap](https://www.airswap.io/) is a maker-delegate-to-maker-delegate trading network for Ethereum tokens.
-This package contains source code and tests for a basic `MakerDelegate` contract that can be deployed with trading rules.
+[AirSwap](https://www.airswap.io/) is a delegate-to-delegate trading network for Ethereum tokens.
+This package contains source code and tests for a basic `Delegate` contract that can be deployed with trading rules.

 :bulb: **Note**: `solidity-coverage` does not cooperate with `view` functions.
-To run test coverage, remove the `view` keywords from functions in `MakerDelegate.sol` and `IMakerDelegate.sol`.
+To run test coverage, remove the `view` keywords from functions in `Delegate.sol` and `IDelegate.sol`.

 [![Discord](https://img.shields.io/discord/590643190281928738.svg)](https://discord.gg/ecQbV7H)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)